tlaselbat/Travel-Mobility/README.md

 # Tablet's mod XD

-my first java project , and minecraft mod (update of a mod from ages ago, with a few additions).
+## My first java project and minecraft mod (update of a mod from ages ago, with a few additions).

-**Get netherite horse armor > Put armor on horse > Ride horse (to save horse for later use)
+###Get netherite horse armor > Put armor on horse > Ride horse (to save horse for later use)

 Sneak or press keybind to unsummon mount.
 Press keybind to resummon.